1247Foundation Ermesinde of Luxembourg

 Attend a liturgical service

-The Vespers (6 PM) are highly recommended — chanted, open to the public.
+The Vespers (6 PM) are particularly recommended — sung, open to the public.
 The Sunday Eucharist (10:30-11 AM) is the most accessible service.
 Respect the silence and appropriate dress required on the premises.

 4